thirumalaics/2024_learning_vault/Designing Data intensive applications/Unicode - attempt 2.md

 why was character set needed in the first place?
-- earlier, the only characters that mattered were unaccented english letters
+- earlier, the only characters that mattered were unaccented English letters
 - ascii was able to represent every character using a number between 32 and 127
-	- this could be conveniently in 7 bits
+	- this could be conveniently done in 7 bits
 	- most computers in those days were using 8-bit bytes, so not only could we store every possible ASCII char, but we had a whole bit to spare
-	- in some word processors, the high bit was turned on the high bit to indicate the last letter in a word
+	- in some word processors, the high bit was turned on to indicate the last letter in a word
 	- codes below 32 were called unprintable as they were used for control characters
-		- 7 made computer beep
+		- dec 7 made computer beep
 - the extra one high bit allowed many to come up with their own use for the possible 128 characters that it provided
-	- the IBM PC had something that came to be known as the OEM char set
+	- the IBM PC had something that came to be known as the ***OEM char set***
 		- it provided some accented characters for european languages and a bunch of line drawings
-	- outside USA, all kinds of OEM character sets were dreamed up, which all used the top 128 chars for their own purpose
+	- outside USA, all kinds of OEM character sets were dreamt up, which all used the top 128 chars for their own purpose
 		- For example on some PCs the character code 130 would display as é, but on computers sold in Israel it was the Hebrew letter Gimel (![ג](https://i0.wp.com/www.joelonsoftware.com/wp-content/uploads/2003/10/gimel.png?resize=5%2C9&ssl=1)), so when Americans would send their résumés to Israel they would arrive as r![ג](https://i0.wp.com/www.joelonsoftware.com/wp-content/uploads/2003/10/gimel.png?resize=5%2C9&ssl=1)sum![ג](https://i0.wp.com/www.joelonsoftware.com/wp-content/uploads/2003/10/gimel.png?resize=5%2C9&ssl=1)s
 - eventually, this OEM free for all got codified in the ANSI std
 	- everyone agreed on what to do below 128, which was pretty much the same as ASCII